natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 ## audio

 Audio needs the sof firmware driver.

-TODO: add correct package.

-TODO: pulse audio is actually also needed

 To set and modify the audio levels install also:
 ```
 alsa-utils
 ```